Academic Catalog

 3.0 hours lecture

 Students in this course will uncover and analyze the hidden philosophical assumptions and motivating theories of civil rights groups, unions, religious sects, non-governmental organizations, political action committees, educational systems, bureaucracies, and other iconic American institutions by investigating mission statements, resolutions, and positions of such organizations.
 Of particular importance is the alteration of American groups' philosophies over at least a century, since tracking the theoretical changes of long-standing American institutions is also to track what are distinctively American philosophies.
-(CSU, UC)
+(CSU/UC)(IGETC-3B)

 PHIL-120